kiali/kiali.io/content/en/docs/FAQ/general.md

 There are several components within the Istio/Kiali infrastructure that have version information.

-1. Go to the Help dropdown menu found at the top-right of the Kiali Console window and select "About".
-This will pop up the About box that will display all version information for Kiali, Istio, and other third-party components like Prometheus.
+1. To see the Kiali version for the instance running your UI: Go to the Help dropdown menu found at the top-right of the Kiali Console window and select "About".
+This will pop up the About dialog box which displays detailed information for the current Kiali instance.
+From here you can also link to the Mesh page.

 Help dropdown menu: